 The BP Global Citizens of Tomorrow scholarship will support students applying for a year program (approximately 10 months) to one of five countries: Brazil, China, India, Malaysia or South Africa.
 AFS reserves the right to choose the final country destination and does not guarantee you will be offered a scholarship to one of the country preferences you list on your AFS application.

 Students will be going to Brazil, China, India, Malaysia or South Africa - countries with rapidly expanding economies and BP operations.
-While a student’s preference is considered, students should be flexible as AFS works to find the best fit for each student.
+While a student’s preference is considered, students must be flexible as AFS works to find the best fit for each student.

 AFS reserves the right to choose the final country destination and does not guarantee you will be offered a scholarship to one of the country preferences you list on your AFS application.

 Maybe, but we cannot guarantee it.
 The amount and type of credit you receive is determined by your high school in the U.S. It’s important to talk with your teachers and guidance counselor before you depart to arrange your schedule.
-In most cases, AFS participants have received language, history, or social studies credits.
+In some cases, AFS participants have received language, history, or social studies credits.
 Be sure to keep a copy of any formal grades or transcripts you receive from your host school.
 It is your responsibility to obtain any written information about your attendance and grades in your host school before you return home.
 AFS cannot assist you with course or grade information after you complete the program.

 AFS recommends that you give yourself 2-3 weeks to complete your AFS online application, but it is really up to you how quickly the application can be finished.
 We have received applications in less than 48 hours from students responding to an application deadline.